-- Program of Study a form listing the courses that will be applied towards the Ph.D.; only for students in programs that do not require a Qualifying Examination; should be submitted after the first year of enrollment - Certification of Foreign Language/Computer Competence not required for all degree programs; should be submitted once the requirement has been met - Report on Qualifying Examination verification of results of the Qualifying Exam; must include curriculum outline of courses completed and to be completed for the Ph.D.; should be submitted after the second year of full-time enrollment - Application for Graduation online form that officially adds you to the graduation list; complete in WebStar no later than the first month of classes in the semester that you plan to graduate - Report on General Examination verification of results of the General Exam; must include curriculum outline of courses completed and to be completed for the Ph.D. unless there are no changes to what was approved at the time of the Qualifying Examination.
-Due to the Graduate School at least the semester prior to the semester in which you will be graduating (Fall: May 15, Spring: October 1, Summer: March 1) - Request for Doctoral Examination required in anticipation of dissertation defense date; should be submitted no later than two weeks prior to the scheduled defense - Defense public and oral defense of your thesis manuscript before your committee; Drafts of the manuscript should be submitted to committee members at least 3 weeks prior to the scheduled defense - Dissertation Format Check you have to submit your manuscript to the Graduate School for a review of the format prior to the due date for the final version; Manuscript drafts must be uploaded no later than 5 weeks before the semester ends; students should consult the current version of the Thesis & Dissertation Manual before uploading their manuscript for review
+- Program of Study a form listing the courses that will be applied towards the Ph.D.; only for students in programs that do not require a Qualifying Examination; should be submitted after the first year of enrollment - Certification of Foreign Language/Computer Competence not required for all degree programs; should be submitted once the requirement has been met - Report on Qualifying Examination verification of results of the Qualifying Exam; must include curriculum outline of courses completed and to be completed for the Ph.D.; should be submitted after the second year of full-time enrollment - Application for Graduation online form that officially adds you to the graduation list; complete in WebStar (Fall: October 1, Spring: March 1, Summer: July 1) - Report on General Examination verification of results of the General Exam; must include curriculum outline of courses completed and to be completed for the Ph.D. unless there are no changes to what was approved at the time of the Qualifying Examination.
+Due to the Graduate School at least the semester prior to the semester in which you will be graduating (Fall: May 15, Spring: October 1, Summer: March 1)

-- Dissertation Approval Form evidence of approval of the thesis by committee; two-page form; students must sign twice on the first page; committee signs on the second page; title on the form must be identical to the title as it appears on the manuscript; due the last week of the month preceding Commencement - Survey of Earned Doctorates The Survey of Earned Doctorates (SED) began in 1957-58 to collect data continuously on the number and characteristics of individuals receiving research doctoral degrees from all accredited U.S. institutions.
+- Defense public and oral defense of your thesis manuscript before your committee; Drafts of the manuscript should be submitted to committee members at least 3 weeks prior to the scheduled defense - Dissertation Format Check you have to submit your manuscript to the Graduate School for a review of the format prior to the due date for the final version; Manuscript drafts must be uploaded no later than 5 weeks before the semester ends; students should consult the current version of the Thesis & Dissertation Manual before uploading their manuscript for review - Dissertation Approval Form evidence of approval of the thesis by committee; title on the form must be identical to the title as it appears on the manuscript; due the last week of the month preceding Commencement - Survey of Earned Doctorates The Survey of Earned Doctorates (SED) began in 1957-58 to collect data continuously on the number and characteristics of individuals receiving research doctoral degrees from all accredited U.S. institutions.
 The SED is sponsored by the following 6 federal agencies: National Science Foundation (NSF), National Institutes of Health, U.S. Department of Education, U.S. Department of Agriculture, National Endowment for the Humanities, and National Aeronautics and Space Administration. - OPTIONAL: ProQuest Author Agreement Form ProQuest Dissertation Publishing is the agency that microfilms our dissertations.
 You pay for the cost of the microfilming when you pay your graduation fees.
 You must complete the author agreement form in order for ProQuest to process your manuscript.